 TC Transcontinental at a glance

-We are Canada’s largest printer and a key supplier of flexible packaging in North America.
-The Corporation is also a leader in its specialty media segments.
+TC Transcontinental is a leader in flexible packaging in North America, and Canada’s largest printer.
+The Corporation is also a Canadian leader in its specialty media segments.

 Our mission: create products and services that allow businesses to attract, reach and retain their target customers